monktastic/blog/pages/networking.md

 ```

 Don't forget that this all has to be appropriately backpressured.
 And
 we're using Actors.
-For that, you'll need to write something like an
+For that, you'll need to write something like this:
-ActorRefFlow.

 ```scala
     def actorRefFlow[In, Out](propsFunc: (WebsocketContext[In, Out]) => Props, inBufSz: Int = 256, outBufSz: Int = 256)